 With no more that 20 cabins per ship, simple yet elegant interiors and informal dining experiences, these yacht cruises are perfect for those seeking a relaxing, island-hopping adventure.
 There’s even a platform from which to jump or climb into the sea any time we stop for a swim!

 Our favourite ocean liner, cruises for seven days across the Atlantic from Southampton to New York City.
 She is big and beautiful with a host of activities and areas on board to lose yourself this luxurious style of cruising.
 Operated by Cunard, the Queen Mary 2 offers one of the most immersive and luxury experiences onboard any ocean liner today, with a timeless and classic feel to the interior and a great selection of indulgent accommodations and dining experiences to choose from.
+Once you arrive in the USA, your hotel-based tour begins in New York City. or continue your journey before flying back to the UK.

 This cosy small ship has just 28 cabins across four passenger decks, with a swim platform and PADI dive centre on board.